-2.6.2 Partial-depth precast concrete deck panels
+2.6.2 Partial-Depth Precast Concrete Deck Panels

 Partial-depth precast concrete panels span between girders and act as stay-in-place forms for cast-in-place concrete that is placed on top of the panels and act as the bottom reinforcing for the deck, creating a composite full-depth deck.
 Since partial-depth panels span between the girders, the overhangs must still be constructed with conventional cast-in-place concrete.
-The partial-depth panels are typically prestressed with strands located at the mid-depth, orientated in the bridge's transverse direction which is in the direction of the deck design span.
-The prestressing serves as the bottom layer of reinforcing steel in the deck.
-The panels are placed adjacent to each other along the length of the bridge.
+The partial-depth panels are typically prestressed with strands located at the mid-depth, oriented in the bridge's transverse direction, which is in the direction of the deck design span.
+The panels are placed adjacent to each other along the length of the bridge, and the prestressing serves as the bottom layer of reinforcing steel in the deck.
 The panels are not connected to one another at the transverse joints above the girder, as shown in Figure 4.
-The top layer of steel in the completed deck is placed after the panels are placed, and before the cast-in-place concrete that is placed on top of the panel.
-Shear studs are placed on the girder flanges, and composite action is obtained by placing the cast-in-place concrete in this region, as shown in Figure 4.
-In general, the precast deck panels are 3.5 inches thick, and the cast-in-place concrete layer is 4.5 inches thick.
+The top layer of steel in the completed deck is placed after the panels are placed on the girder flanges, and composite action is obtained by placing the cast-in-place concrete in this region, as shown in Figure 4.
+Typically, the precast deck panels are 3.5 inches thick, and the cast-in-place concrete layer is 4.5 inches thick.